Choosing the right type of MBA program can be key to reaching your career goals. Here's how to figure out if an Executive MBA is right for you.

 Both of these MBA options can offer more flexible scheduling than full-time programs and can help you achieve similar career goals.
 Class structure and discussion level will align more closely with that of a full-time MBA program; however, it may take a bit longer to complete your degree.
 Depending on how many classes you take each semester, a part-time MBA may take between three and five years to complete.

 For more information on tuition, check out your prospective school’s website.
 Take note of whether they report tuition annually, by semester, or for the total cost of the program.
-They will likely show a breakdown of the fees, and if you’re looking at a public university, may offer a lower tuition to in-state students.
+They will likely show a breakdown of the fees, and if you’re looking at a public university, they may offer a lower tuition to in-state students.

 Attending business school is an investment.
 Some schools may offer scholarships or other forms of financial aid, and students pursuing an EMBA may be able to offset tuition costs with employer sponsorship.